 - A copy of the trader’s memorandum of organization, articles of association, regulations, or other similar papers in Finnish or Swedish;

-This is a general idea for the documentation that is required to be attached with a startup notification of a branch.
+This is a general idea for the documentation that is required to be attached to a startup notification of a branch.
 If you still face any ambiguity in this regard, you can get help from our experts.
 Their assistance can help you open a branch in Finland without hassle.

 How is a branch different from other company structures?